Wellcome Trust Basic Science Career Tracker

 - International Senior Research Fellowships, senior fellowships for researchers working in central Europe and India

 - Career Re-entry Fellowships (included from 2013), for postdoctoral scientists who have recently decided to recommence a scientific research career after a break of at least two years.

-The Wellcome Trust Data Trees provide a pictorial representation of three PhD cohorts who started their awards between the years of 2003/04 and 2006/07.
-The Data Trees examine the relative proportions - by gender - of those in academia or outside.
-The 2003/04 cohort was the earliest to be included in our Basic Science Career Tracker.
+The data trees examine the relative proportions – by gender – of those in academia or outside.
+The 2003/04 cohort was the earliest to be included in our BSCT.

-Read the full report - Risks and Rewards: How PhD students choose their careers [PDF 1MB]
+Read the full report – Risks and rewards: how PhD students choose their careers [PDF 1007KB]

 Basic Science Career Tracker reports and data